 Preflop poker strategy: Starting Hands Cheat Sheet

-No-Limit Texas Hold'em is a game which can make you lots of money if you play your cards right as the saying goes, but in order to play your cards right you have to make sure you understand what hole cards are worth playing and when.
+No-Limit Texas Hold’em is a game that can make you lots of money if you play your cards right as the saying goes, but in order to play your cards right you have to make sure you understand what hole cards are worth playing and when.
 Even some of the top rated hands can land you in trouble when playing out of position or not taking notice what the players in front of you have done.